PhantazmNetwork/PhantazmServer/README.md

 In addition to the files included in this repository, to properly run Phantazm you will need access to a Git repository containing valid configuration files, as these define most aspects of gameplay and are essential.
 Whether you are developing for our network or not, you must add a specify to the configuration repository.
 You must do this by including a file named `docker-compose.override.yml` in the project root (it will be ignored by Git).
-The file should initially look something like this:
+The file should look something like this:

 ```yml
 services: